leonjunwei/ExercisesInC/homeworks/homework05.md

 As a challenge, you can make a faster version by reading the string 32 or 64 bits at a time, rather than one character at a time.
 This optimization is made easier if the length of the string is a multiple of 4 or 8 bytes.

-* call char ^ 0b100000 for each char in the string and save that to a malloc() array.
+* char ^ 0b100000 for each char in the string and save that to a malloc() array.